tcltk/tcl/doc/markdown/return.md

 : The return code of the procedure is 4 (**TCL_CONTINUE**).
 The procedure command behaves in its calling context as if it were the command **continue**.

 *value*
 : *Value* must be an integer;  it will be returned as the return code for the current procedure.
 Applications and packages should use values in the range 5 to 1073741823 (0x3fffffff) for their own purposes.
-Values outside this range are reserved for use by Tcl. .LP When a procedure wants to signal that it has received invalid arguments from its caller, it may use **return -code error** with *result* set to a suitable error message.
+Values outside this range are reserved for use by Tcl.

+When a procedure wants to signal that it has received invalid arguments from its caller, it may use **return -code error** with *result* set to a suitable error message.
 Otherwise usage of the **return -code** option is mostly limited to procedures that implement a new control structure.

 The **return -code** command acts similarly within script files that are evaluated by the **source** command.
 During the evaluation of the contents of a file as a script by **source**, an invocation of the **return -code** *code* command will cause the return code of **source** to be *code*.